 Pioneer Saloon Goodsprings

 Well, the landmark of this old saloon is a template for every western bar.
-George Fayle was a businessman, and he opened up this saloon in 1913.
-It is still functional and probably the oldest saloon; if you want to have a traditional shave, visit this salon.
+George Fayle was a businessman who opened this saloon in 1913.
+It is still functional and probably the oldest pub; visit this salon if you want a traditional shave.

 Pioneer Saloon Nevada